 Everybody knows that the Customer Experience is the heart of the business – but what is the actual impact?Read more

-ag analytics was asked to examine what makes DLG differentiating as well at provide precise knowledge about DLG’s potential in relation to existing and new customers.
+ag analytics was asked to examine what makes DLG differentiating so well at providing precise knowledge about DLG’s potential in relation to existing and new customers.
 Our analysis showed the following:

 - The account manager was the primary reason for customer’s satisfaction.
 Proactivity and expertise in the sales provided liberty for the customer to focus on agriculture.

-- A fluctuated quality on food and fertilizer was a correspondingly source of increasing dissatisfaction.
+- A fluctuating quality of food and fertilizer was a correspondingly source of increasing dissatisfaction.
 The large uncertainty on the agricultural market demands more than just focus on price

 - A clear customer strategy showed a large potential on the existing customer base, thus providing a breeding ground for organic growth